AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 ---
 # Manage connections

 Once Admin users have [created one or more connections](/help/connections/create-connection.md), they can manage them in the [!UICONTROL Connections] Manager.
-The latest update to the Connection experience adds two important capabilities within the [Connection Details](https://experienceleague-review.corp.adobe.com/docs/analytics-platform/using/cja-connections/manage-connections.html#connection-detail) page, described further down on this page:
+The latest update to the Connection experience adds two important capabilities within the Connection Details page, described further down on this page:

 * It lets you check the **status of your connection's datasets and of the ingestion process**.
 This status check lets you know when your data is available so that you can go into Analysis Workspace and start analysis.

 * It lets you **identify any data discrepancies** due to misconfiguration.
 Are you missing any rows?
 If yes, what rows are missing and why?
 Did you misconfigure connections and cause missing data in CJA?

+>[!NOTE]
+> This functionality will be generally available on July 26, 2021.

 ## Connections Manager {#connections-manager}